openwallet-foundation/didcomm-mediator-credo/packages/message-pickup-repository-pg/README.md

 - If there is a local Live mode session, it will pack and deliver the message directly, adding it to the persistent queue with a particular status flag (`sending`) to reflect that it is expected to be delivered and acknowledged soon
 - If there is not any local session, the client could be connected to another instance.
 Therefore, it adds the message to the persistent queue and looks into the shared message pickup session database:
   - If there is a session registered to another instance, it will publish a notification
-  - If no session is found, it emits a `MessageQueued` event, which external listeners can use to handle notifications (push/webhooks).
+  - If no session is found, it emits a `MessagePickupRepositoryMessageQueued` event, which external listeners can use to handle notifications (push/webhooks).

 > **Note**: at the moment, all instances are notified when a message arrives for any online DIDComm connection.
 A possible improvement could be to create a channel per connection, so only the instance connected to that client is triggered.
 But it is uncertain for us yet how well it would scale when there is a large number of connected users at the same time.